tdunning/freezer/README.md

   `nextTransition` - returns the time of the next event to be processed without changing that event.
 This allows other processing up to that time to be done.

+Between events the temperature is modeled using a closed form solution of Newton's equation for heat transfer.

 ## The Results
 Here is some sample output.
 You can see where somebody left the door open.